Traffic management and corridor access

 What to do when you need to stop traffic

-Any person or organisation carrying out work or other activities on Southland District Council roads is required to prepare and submit to Council a Traffic Management Plan.
+Any person or organisation carrying out work or other activities on Southland District Council roads is required to prepare and submit a Traffic Management Plan (TMP).

-Some examples of the kind of roadside work requiring a Traffic Management Plan are: tree felling; ditch cleaning; installing an accessway; shelterbelt trimming; debris clearing.
+Some examples of the kind of roadside work requiring a traffic management plan are:

 A Traffic Management Plan is a document showing how an activity in the road will be carried out safely and efficiently.

-The standards for temporary Traffic Management are set out in the Waka Kotahi NZ Transport Agency (NZTA) Code of Practice for Temporary Traffic Management (external link) .
+The standards for temporary traffic management are set out in the Waka Kotahi NZ Transport Agency (NZTA) Code of Practice for Temporary Traffic Management.
 These standards are compulsory for all those who want to do work on the road.